fjames86/cerberus/README.md

 Note: there currently is no way to use the contents of a keytab file.

 ## 6. TODO
-- [ ] Need to be able to renew tickets (written the fn, does it work?)
+- [ ] Need to be able to renew tickets (written the function but does it work?)
 - [x] Somehow need to be able to use this in an application that requires GSS support.
 - [x] Need to support encrypting application messages using the (sub)session key.
 - [x] Some sort of credential cache, i.e. database of TGTs and tickets for other principals.
 - [ ] Support cross-realm requests and tickets.
 - [ ] Need to support sub-session keys.
 At the moment it is assumed only the session key is available.
+- [ ] A persistent credential cache?
+Could use the serializer to write the tickets out to a file.

 ## 7. Notes
-* Encryption functions provided by the ironclad package.
+* Both the DER serializer and the encryption functions cons A LOT.
 * The ASN.1 serializer is specific to this project and NOT a generalized ASN.1 (DER) serializer.
 It makes certain assumptions which are valid in the context of Kerberos messages, but are not generally applicable.
 Perhaps it could form the basis of one in the future.
 * This was developed and tested against the Windows KDC (i.e. active directory).
 It should work with other KDCs such as MIT and Heimdal,